Priyankasaggu11929/ansible-k8s-cluster-deploy/README.md

     - From the master node, grab the `kubeadm join ...` command using `kubeadm token create --print-join-command` & set it as an ansible artifact.

 - *On worker EC2 instance:*
-    - Execute the above join command to attach it as a worker node in the above initiated kubernetes cluster.
+    - Execute the above `kubeadm join` command to attach it as a worker node in the kubernetes clustee initiated during the previous steps.

 - *On master EC2 instance:*
     - Copy the `kubeconfig` file from the master node to the local machine, at folder `kubeconfig/admin.conf` in the active directory.